 The ideal situation is house with a fenced yard where they can spend time playing - preferably with you in the game.

-They can adapt to other accommodtions providing sufficient exercise is provided.
+They can adapt to other apartment or condo living accommodations providing sufficient exercise is provided.

-Best suited to families with young adult children who are more mature in their understanding of pets.
-As with any breed, it
+Best suited to families with young adult children who are more mature in their understanding of pets and have had good relationships with them.

 They do make good alarm dogs for those living alone.